jane-does-coding/Mediblob/README.md

 **Mediblob** is a modern medical portal that connects **patients and doctors**.
 It lets patients track their health in real time (symptoms, medications, appointments) while doctors monitor everything on a dashboard and can manage care plans

+I made the project with Nextjs, Typescript, Javascript, Tailwind, MongoDB.

+Something I struggled with while creating this project was to create different access levels, since I haven't done that before, and I've been able to complete it, though.

 ---

 ## Features